danjan1234/Browser-based-Python-data-acquisition-APP/README.md

 $ flask run
 ```

-Your default web browser should automatically open seperate tabs for displaying the two applications.
+Your default web browser should automatically open separate tabs for displaying the two applications.
 If you cannot see the interface, try to copy the URLs to a different web browser.
 The two URLs should be: http://localhost:5000/R_vs_H and http://localhost:5000/ErrRate_vs_Volt.
 Whatever appears after http://localhost:5000/ is the application name.
 Since it's used to generate the application URL, a valid application name should not contain any whitespaces.

 For convenience, I include a batch file `batch.bat` file that is programed to run the three steps in Windows.
 It shouldn't be too hard to create a Linux version.
-Pressing the `Exit` button will terminate the Bokeh application.
-However, both Bokeh and Flask serves will keep on running.
+Pressing the `Exit` button only terminates the Bokeh application.
+Both Bokeh and Flask serves will keep on running.

 ## Further reading
 This section discusses about some of the fundamentals of this project.

-The application class (AcquisitionAPP) comprises of two parts: one UI class (AcquisitionAPPUI from `acquisition_app_UI.py`) responsible for creating the browser interface and managing UI events; one class (AcquisitionAPPStateMachine from `acquisition_app_statemachine.py`) for taking care of requests such as instrument configuration, acquisition, data saving, etc. Each application instance has a UI instance and a state machine instance run in seperate threads.
+The application class (AcquisitionAPP) comprises of two parts: one UI class (AcquisitionAPPUI from `acquisition_app_UI.py`) responsible for creating the browser interface and managing UI events; one class (AcquisitionAPPStateMachine from `acquisition_app_statemachine.py`) for taking care of requests such as instrument configuration, acquisition, data saving, etc. Each application instance has a UI instance and a state machine instance run in separate threads.
 UI instance and state machine instance share data via variables in the application class instance.

 The state machine class has five states:
 ```python